jacksonrakena/jacksonbot/README.md

 An example Abyss configuration file can be found at [abyss.example.json](abyss.example.json), which should be renamed to `abyss.json` before running.
 This needs to be placed in the Abyss data root, which is explained in [the Docker instructions.](DOCKER.md)

 ### 🛠 Structure
-The project is broken down into the following projects:
-**Core**
-- 🎀 `Abyss` (library) The core of Abyss.
+- 🎀 `Abyss` (C# Console Application) The core of Abyss.
 This project contains the message receiver, bot host, argument parsers, checks, contexts, results, and the command set.

-**Hosts**
-- 🪐 `Abyss.Hosts.Default` (app) This is the default Abyss host, which wraps `Abyss` and runs the bot.

 ### 🖋 Copyright
 Copyright (c) 2019 Abyssal under the MIT License, available at [the LICENSE file.](LICENSE.md)